b10wf15h3d/b10wf15h3d.github.io/_posts/2022-10-18-Blue-Team-Level-1-Review.md

 The content itself was very well written, I would almost say that if you do not work in an IT setting already you could start the course and not struggle with the learning process (if you're at least IT literate).
 On the other hand if you have a number of years experience it does not come across condescending either, though you may skim across sections here and there.

+Each Domain is broken into a number of sections which are made up of associated topics.
+The topics are appropriately sized and do not drag on to a zzz.
+I've seen to much courseware which contains word salad in an attempt to pad out their content instead of focusing on the quality of the work.
+At the end of each section there is a short quiz to test the absorption of the information.

+There are a number of extra curricular activities that are not essential material but are very beneficial.
+These include setting up a Pfsense firewall and writing Sigma Rules for SIEM systems.

 ### Domains Covered